Irritable Bowel Syndrome – What are FODMAPs?

 It’s important to remember a low FODMAP diet is used to reduce symptoms and should be followed with the support of a Dietitian.
 A series of food challenges is required to help determine which FODMAPs trigger symptoms as most people do not react to all FODMAP groups.

-If you suffer from IBS and are thinking of trialling a low FODMAP diet, contact your local Dietitian, Rachael Smalley at HealthWISE.
-She can assist in guiding you through the process, identify your trigger foods and amounts whilst also maintaining optimal nutrient intake.
+If you suffer from IBS and are thinking of trialling a low FODMAP diet, contact your local HealthWISE Accredited Practising Dietitian.
+Our Dietitians can assist in guiding you through the process, identify your trigger foods and amounts whilst also maintaining optimal nutrient intake.